mrhdias/secutio/docs/index.md

 ```
 ### Properties

-Description of each of the properties that can be used in tasks.
+Description of each of the properties that can be used in tasks:
 - **action**: the action that is executed on the server when the event is triggered;
 - **method**: set a request method (GET, POST, PUT, PATCH or DELETE) to indicate the desired action to be performed for a given resource;
 - **trigger**: specifies the event that triggers the request;